johno/pixyll/_posts/2019-07-11-azure-blob-website.md

 Use Azure Storage and Verizon CDN to create a custom website using your own domain name for a few cents a month.
 In this article we will also look at how to setup https for the website and redirect domain name requests to index.html.
-Seems like a piece of cake... until you actually try it in Azure.
+Seems like a piece of cake... until you actually try it.

 ## Problem
 How do you create a website using Azure Blob Storage and link it to a custom